Doctorate in the Arts

-Definitions of what a doctoral degree is (PhD, or alternative degrees like Creator Doctus) in the arts and understandings on how it should be implemented and assessed still widely differ since it got introduced in Europe by the Bologna declaration in 1999.
+Definitions of what a doctoral degree (PhD, or alternative degrees like Creator Doctus) in the arts is, and understandings on how it should be implemented and assessed, still widely differ since it got introduced in Europe by the Bologna declaration in 1999.

 The definition ARIAS is using is as follows:

-A doctoral degree in arts is a degree awarded based on research conduct through the arts – by the means of art / your art practice – on the highest level.
+A doctoral degree in arts is a degree awarded based on research conducted through the arts – by the means of art / art practice – on the highest level.
 It is an artistic research doctorate that gives a remarkable and extraordinary contribution to the field of art, and proposes (a) different insight(s) to existing ways of knowing.

-Research ‘through the arts’ means that an artistic discipline is used as the field that provides ways of thinking and knowing; using the art practice’s methods, tools, materials, and so forth to conduct research.
+Research conducted ‘through the arts’ means that an artistic discipline is used as the field that provides ways of thinking and knowing; using the art practice’s methods, tools, materials, and so forth to do research.
 Artistic Research is an extraordinary realm of research particularly suited to engage with a diversity of subject-fields and thus for addressing inter- and trans-disciplinary issues.
 Doing Artistic Research is therefore concerned with experimental processes of knowing and their articulation.

 Ways of knowing

-Artistic Research brings with it an embrace of particular ways of thinking and of thinking about knowledge.
+Artistic Research brings with it an embrace of particular ways of knowing and of thinking about knowledge.
 It is therefore more about enacting processes of knowing than it is about the accumulation of knowledge.
 It uses a diverse range of approaches and methods from for example science, arts, and social embodied practices.
 As such artistic research problematizes the demand for knowledge production by entering and generating different ways of knowing as spaces for thinking.